-- During wounding up of a company a promoter can be made liable under s.
-543 of the Companies Act, 2013 when found guilty for an act of misfeasance (by wrongful exercise of lawful authority) or for breach of trust.
+- During the winding-up of a company, a promoter can be made liable under s.
+543 of the Companies Act, 2013 when found guilty of an act of misfeasance (by the wrongful exercise of lawful authority) or for breach of trust.

 In Prabir Kumar Mishra v.
 Ramani Ramaswamy , it was held that to make a promoter liable it is not mandatory that he should be neither signatory to the Memorandum and Article of Association nor director of a company.
 It’s based on the promoter’s civil liability towards the company and the third party remains in the matter of his conduct and contract entered by him during the pre-incorporation stage as a trustee or an agent.

 Further, promoters are personally liable for the status of Preliminary Contracts where the company is excluded from the liability.
 Preliminary contracts are also known as pre-incorporation contracts.
 It is also one of the legal processes used in the formation of a company.
 Before the incorporation of a company, promoters enter into several contracts on behalf of the company yet to be incorporated with other parties for the purchase of certain goods or properties to start the business.
 Hence, the contracts which are entered before the incorporation of the company by the promoters are known as Preliminary or pre-incorporation contracts.